mo-sangha/book/chapters/2.typ

 Things are starting to liberate in their own place, and this serves as evidence for self-liberation, unveiling confidence in the practitioner.

-#quote(block: true, attribution: [_Naturally Arising Awareness_ @treasure-trove])[ // p.117
-  In atiyoga, great perfection,\
-  there is no view, meditation, or conduct.\
-  I have revealed this thoroughly, so keep it in mind.\
-  With nothing needing to be done---nothing to achieve, no concerted effort or speculation---\
-  the ultimate meaning of suchness itself has always been spontaneous perfection.\
-  How could there be anything to do or any doing?
-]

 #quote(block: true, attribution: [Longchenpa @way-of-abiding])[
   Deliberate action misleads---look at the confusing appearances of samsara.\
   Effort corrupts---think about the machinations of suffering.\